no7r3k/woocommerce-bgn-to-eur/README.md

 ## License

-This plugin is licensed under the **GNU Lesser General Public License v3.0**
+This plugin is licensed under the **GNU GENERAL PUBLIC LICENSE v2.0**